 Big cats, bears, ferrets get COVID-19 vaccine at Oakland Zoo

 OAKLAND, Calif.
-(AP) - A San Francisco Bay Area zoo is inoculating its big cats, bears and ferrets against the coronavirus.

-The vaccinations are part of a national effort to protect animal species using an experimental vaccine developed and donated by a New Jersey company.
-None of the animals at the Oakland Zoo have gotten the virus.
+(AP) — A San Francisco Bay Area zoo is inoculating its big cats, bears and ferrets against the coronavirus as part of a national effort to protect animal species using an experimental vaccine.

-Staff have used barriers and enhanced protective gear to protect the animals.
+Tigers Ginger and Molly were the first two animals at the Oakland Zoo to get the vaccine this week, the San Francisco Chronicle reported Saturday.
+The doses were donated and developed by veterinary pharmaceutical company Zoetis in New Jersey.

+Alex Herman, vice president of veterinary services at the zoo, said none of the animals have gotten the virus, but they wanted to be proactive.
+Tigers, black and grizzly bears, mountain lions and ferrets were the first to receive the first of two doses.
+Next are primates and pigs.

+In a press release, she said the zoo has used barriers for social distancing and staff have worn protective gear to protect susceptible species.
+“We’re happy and relieved to now be able to better protect our animals with this vaccine,” she said.

+Zoetis is donating more than 11,000 doses for animals living in nearly 70 zoos, as well as more than a dozen conservatories, sanctuaries, academic institutions and government organizations located in 27 states, according to the press release.

-The San Diego Zoo started inoculating primates with the Zoetis vaccine in January after a COVID-19 breakout among a troop of gorillas.
+The San Diego Zoo started inoculating primates in January after a COVID-19 breakout among a troop of gorillas at its Safari Park.

+Great apes share 98% of their DNA with humans and are especially susceptible, as are felines.
+Confirmed coronavirus cases include gorillas, tigers and lions at zoos, and domestic cats and dogs.

 Copyright 2021 The Associated Press.
 All rights reserved.